 Assemble the right team and design the right and unique product.
 Everything else will fall into place (with the right planning of course ).

-Finally, tell us something surprising about yourself
+Finally, please share something surprising about yourself !

 When I was in college prepping for a presentation, I was cutting a piece of foam core with an Exacto knife when I sliced the tip of my thumb right off.
 My dad put the piece in a paper towel and rushed me to the ER.
 Unfortunately, they weren’t able to salvage it or sew the tip back on.
 Now one thumb is longer than the other, but I love it.
 We all have our surprising quirks, but that’s what makes us all unique, right?